cgiliberto/notebooks/christianity.md

 * 2013\. *The Rise of Western Christendom: Triumph and Diversity, A.D.
 200-1000*.
 10th Anv.
 Ed.
 Wiley-Blackwell.

 MacCulloch, D. 2010. *Christianity: The First Three Thousand Years*.
 Viking.

+Runciman, W.G.
+2004.
+"The Diffusion of Christianity in the Third Century AD as a Case-Study in the Theory of Cultural Selection," *European Journal of Sociology* 45:3-21.